tonytino/monkeyspan/README.md

 ## About

-An example of how to make a React component package.
+An example of how to make a React component package. 🐒

+See this package in action in this [CodeSandbox](https://codesandbox.io/s/nervous-frost-r0qcp?file=/src/App.js). 🏜

+Find this package on [npm]. 👾

 ## Tooling